 Individual therapy is a type of psychotherapy in which a trained professional helps a single person work through personal issues they have been facing.
 Our clinicians will work with you to help explore your feelings, work through life challenges, identify aspects of yourselves and your lives that you wish to change, and set goals to help you work towards these changes.
 A client might see a clinician for only a few sessions, or the client may attend individual therapy sessions for a year or longer.
 The amount of time spent in therapy depends on the needs of the client and their personal goals.

 At In Step, we know through experience that each of our families is unique in their needs, and it is up to us to tailor our individual services accordingly.
-For more information about our individual therapy services or to schedule an initial appointment, please schedule a free consultation or call 703-876-8480.
+For more information about our individual therapy services or to schedule an initial appointment, please schedule a consultation or call 703-876-8480.

 Areas Of Expertise